netobserv/network-observability-operator/docs/FlowCollector.md

-kafka configuration, such as the address and topic, to send enriched flows to.
+Kafka configuration, such as the address and topic, to send enriched flows to.

 <table>
     <thead>